Higgs-Boson Decays: Updates: and Dalitz decays

-We have analyzed the full strong and weak Dalitz decays $H\to s\bar s + g/\gamma$ taking into account the interference with the Yukawa-induced part of the calculation.
-The final result for the strong Dalitz decay $H\to s\bar s g$ is shown in Fig.~\ref{fg:dalitz}a as a function of the invariant $s\bar s$ mass $Q=M_{s\bar s}$ with the individual contributions of the loop-induced (gluon) contribution, the Yukawa-induced one and the interference added to the latter.
-Provided there will be a sufficient mass resolution of the strange jet pair, the region of larger $Q$ values could be singled out so that the strange Yukawa coupling could be extracted.
-The distribution of Fig.~\ref{fg:dalitz}a is normalized to the total inclusive partial width $\Gamma(H\to s\bar s)$ and multiplied by $Q^2$.
+In our analysis, we have studied the strong and weak Dalitz decays $H\to s\bar s + g/\gamma$ including the interference with the Yukawa-induced part.
+The differential strong Dalitz decay width for $H\to s\bar s g$ is depicted in Fig.~\ref{fg:dalitz}a as a function of the invariant $s\bar s$ mass $Q=M_{s\bar s}$.
+The separate parts of the loop-induced (gluon) contribution, the Yukawa-induced one and the interference are presented as well as the total sum.
+If the mass resolution of the final-state strange jet pair is sufficient, the range of large $Q$ values could be extracted so that the strange-Yukawa coupling could be constrained or measured.
+The differential decay width of Fig.~\ref{fg:dalitz}a is multiplied by $Q^2$ and normalized to the total partial width $\Gamma(H\to s\bar s)$\footnote{The finite limit of the loop-induced part at low values of $Q$ underlines the proper collinear behaviour of this $Q^2$-multiplied distribution related to the final-state $s\bar s$ pair.}.

-The analogous calculation of the weak Dalitz decay $H\to s\bar s + \gamma$ has been calculated analogously.
-The resulting partial decay width involving all loop-induced and strange-Yukawa induced contributions is presented in Fig.~\ref{fg:dalitz}b where the full contribution including all ingredients and the Yukawa-induced one is shown.
-Thanks to the $Z$-boson resonance, the loop-induced weak Dalitz decay contribution is of similar magnitude as the strong Dalitz decay width.
-As in the case of the strong Dalitz decay, the large-$Q$ range of the distribution is dominated by the Yukawa-induced contribution so that the resolution of the invariant mass of the strange jet pair is of crucial relevance for the sensitivity to the strange Yukawa coupling.
+The weak Dalitz decay $H\to s\bar s + \gamma$ has been calculated analogously.
+The resulting partial decay width involving all loop-induced and strange-Yukawa induced contributions is presented in Fig.~\ref{fg:dalitz}b.
+Due to the contributing $Z$-boson resonance, the differential weak Dalitz decay width is of similar size as the strong Dalitz decay width.
+As in the case of the strong Dalitz decay, the large-$Q$ range of the distribution is dominated by the contribution induced by the Yukawa coupling.
+Thus, the invariant strange-jet pair mass resolution plays the crucial role for the sensitivity to the strange-Yukawa coupling.

-Open questions concerning this sensitivity are related to the detailed definition of the strange mass at the jet level and its relation to the strange mass involved in the Yukawa coupling, and fragmentation effects of the more dominant $b\bar b, c\bar c$ Higgs-boson decays into strange jets matter in this context.
+There are open questions related to this sensitivity, i.e.~the detailed definition of the strange mass at the jet level related to the definition of the strange mass contained in the Yukawa coupling.
+Moreover, fragmentation effects of the more dominant $b\bar b, c\bar c$ Higgs-boson decays into strange jets matter in this context.